CUBRID/cubrid-manual/en/admin/ddl_audit.rst

 .. note::

-    If you use a method from the :ref:`catalog` , the DDL Audit Log is not created.
+    If you use a method from the :ref:`catalog` , the DDL Audit Log will not be created.

 DDL Audit Log file name convention
 ======================================